mmaxs/uvcc/doc/src/Introduction.md

 Pools help avoid intense memory allocation requests and the effect of continuous increasing of the memory consumed by the program until the C/C++ memory allocator decides to actually free up the allocated space.
-The provided simple implementation is an auto-growing pool that is not thread-safe, so only one dedicated thread might acquire an item from the pool in multi-thread environment.
-The condition of item's `nrefs() == 1` indicates that no more references are left anywhere at the runtime other than in the pool container itself.
+The provided simple implementation is an auto-growing pool that is not thread-safe, so either only one dedicated thread might acquire an item from the pool in multi-thread environment or such acquire requests from different threads shall not interleave with each other.
+The condition of item's `(nrefs() == 1)` indicates that no more references are left anywhere at the runtime other than in the pool container itself and thus this spare item can be returned on an acquire request.

 In debug build some diagnostic messages are printed out.

 \sa _stackoverflow.com_: ["libuv allocated memory buffers re-use techniques"](http://stackoverflow.com/questions/28511541/libuv-allocated-memory-buffers-re-use-techniques)